 It was a shocking news to the entire family as Robert was a very healthy man, who enjoyed to run marathons, triathlons, join the Ironman event, swimming, and earn a bunch of awards through his LIFETIME.
-He was a retired Lieutenant from the Navy and continued to work at John Hopkins Applied Physics Lab as an Electrical Engineer.
+He was a retired lieutenant from the Navy and continued to work at John Hopkins.
+He also applied to a physics lab as an electrical engineer.
 He loved science and was a volunteer in teaching Robotic and Python programs at Wilde Lake High School in Howard County.

 We were a happy family with our daughter who at the time was 5 and a half years old.
 We were married for 8 beautiful years and enjoyed each day with smiles and laughter.

 We went through the cancer treatment but nothing worked on my husband’s body as the doctor was telling us that his cancer cell was mutating so rapidly.